msr-quarc/Liquid/README.md

 Note that this version of LIQ𝑈𝑖|⟩ is limited to a maximum of 23 physical qubits for full state vector simulation.

 If you run into a problem or have a question, you can [post an issue](https://github.com/msr-quarc/Liquid/issues).
+If you have other feedback, you can contact the LIQ𝑈𝑖|⟩ team at liquid@microsoft.com.